jbenet/transformer/README.md

 }
 ```

-Each of the `transformer/<name>` `@types` are transformer modules that link transformer objects and allow transformer to find the relevant functions.
+Each of the `transformer/<name>` `types` are transformer modules that link transformer objects and allow transformer to find the relevant functions.
 The `transformer/` part here shows anyone can publish new codecs or types to transformer's index.

 ### the conversions